According to the Centers for Disease Control and Prevention

 families.
 A hospital committee was formed to determine surgical

 site infection best practices and to make sure we provide the best

 care to prevent surgical site infections.
 This committee is

 composed of healthcare providers, nurses, and staff who work with

 the operating room and during surgical procedures.

-Our goal as a hospital is to reduce surgical site infections by 50%
+Our long-term goal is to eliminate surgical

 site infections or have a ZERO infection rate.
 Once we have reached

 this goal, we will continue to strive to maintain a zero infection

 A surgical site infection is defined as the total number of